academic degrees

 money

-- For even dollar amounts do not add decimal followed by double zero.
+- For even dollar amounts, do not add a decimal followed by double zero.

 - Spell out the word cents and lowercase, using numerals for amounts less than a dollar: 5 cents.